googleapis/google-cloud-java/README.md

 ## Supported APIs

-Libraries are available on GitHub and Maven Central for developing Java applications that interact with individual google Cloud services:
+Libraries are available on GitHub and Maven Central for developing Java applications that interact with individual Google Cloud services:

 | Client | Release Level | Version |
 | ------ | ------------- | ------- |